Grant Awards & Funded Projects

 For additional information, contact Dr. Tiffany Flood at Tiffany_Flood@baylor.edu

-Dr. Vogelaar, Dr. Butler., and Dr. Ellis received a $5,000 LHSON Dean’s Grant award for their project titled: “Role socialization through simulation-based experiences to increase pre-nursing student retention within the major: A quality improvement study.”
-This project aims to increase pre-nursing student retention to the major by adding simulation to the freshman level introductory course.
+Dr. Vogelaar, Dr. Butler, and Dr. Ellis received the LHSON Dean’s Grant award in the amount of $5,000.00 for their project titled: “Role socialization through simulation-based experiences to increase pre-nursing student retention within the major: A quality improvement study.”
+This 1-yr project aims to increase pre-nursing student retention to the major by adding simulation to the freshman level introductory course.
 With increased retention within the major, these funds will not only impact the quality of the pre-nursing student experience but also the projected nursing shortage crisis.

 For additional information, contact Dr. Katy Vogelaar at Katy_Vogelaar@baylor.edu

-THECB Nursing & Allied Health-Nursing Innovation Grant Program (NIGP) 2023-2025 – Dr. Brandy Brown and Dr. Alona Angosta (Co-directors)
+THECB Nursing & Allied Health-Nursing Innovation Grant Program (NIGP) 2023-2025 – Dr. Alona Angosta (Project director) & Dr. Brandy Brown (Co-director)

-Dr. Brown and Dr. Angosta of Baylor University Louise Herrington School of Nursing (LHSON) were awarded $200,000.00 grant from THECB NIGP to support a project entitled, “Innovation to Impact: Online Education with Academic-Practice Initiative for Increasing and Retaining Nurses in Texas.”
+Dr. Angosta and Dr. Brown of Baylor University LHSON were awarded $200,000.00 grant from THECB NIGP to support a project titled, “Innovation to Impact: Online Education with Academic-Practice Initiative for Increasing and Retaining Nurses in Texas.”
 The aim of the project is to develop, implement, and evaluate an innovative and collaborative initiative that will positively influence nursing practice shortages through education, retention, and recruitment strategies and inform future initiatives through research.
 The project will be implemented through the Distance Accelerated Bachelor of Science in Nursing (DABSN) program.
-The LHSON’s DABSN program is a 12-month accelerated online BSN program track that was designed to admit students from across Texas with the goal of increasing the nursing workforce in rural Texas.
+The DABSN program is a 12-month accelerated online BSN program track that was designed to admit students from across Texas with the goal of increasing the nursing workforce in rural Texas.
 Rural areas are extremely impacted by the nursing shortage with limited resources to meet patient care needs.
-To date, the DABSN program track has graduated over 150 students to enter the nursing workforce over the last 3 years.
-Many of those graduates are now registered nurses (RNs) who are working in the state of Texas.
-As we continue to expand the DABSN program, we will need to add initiatives to target recruitment, strengthen academic experiences in the clinical setting, support preceptors, and bridge the gap between academia and practice while improving retention across both settings.
-The NIGP funds helps support this initiative.
-Funds will be used to develop and implement online learning platforms to support nurses and nursing preceptors, provide online interactive educational sessions for nurses, preceptors, and students for confidence and community building; and host in-person educational and recruitment events for nursing students and nurses in the rural Texas healthcare settings, where limited access to professional development and decreased access to nursing education occur.
+Funds will be used to develop online learning platforms to support nurses and nursing preceptors, provide online interactive educational sessions for nurses, preceptors, and students for confidence and community building; and host in-person educational and recruitment events for nursing students and nurses in the rural Texas healthcare settings, where limited access to professional development and decreased access to nursing education occur.

-For additional information, contact Dr. Alona Angosta at Alona_Angosta@baylor.edu or Dr. Brandy Brown atBrandy_Brown@baylor.edu.
+For additional information, contact Dr. Alona Angosta at Alona_Angosta@baylor.edu or Dr. Brandy Brown at Brandy_Brown@baylor.edu

 Discovery Grant Foundation 2023-2024 – Dr. Marie Lindley (Project director), Shopha Tserotas, Dr. Erin Killingsworth, and Dr. Alona Angosta (Co-directors)

-Dr. Lindley, Ms. Tserotas (PhDc), Dr. Killingsworth, and Dr. Angosta received $50,000.00 grant from the Discovery Foundation.
-Project title: Enhancing Nursing Students Learning to Address Women’s Health in Underserved Populations.”
-This funding will support more LHSON students, prepare more nurses, help solve the nursing shortage crisis, and increase the quality of health care for individuals throughout North Texas, across the state, and around the world.
+Dr. Lindley, Ms. Tserotas (PhDc), Dr. Killingsworth, and Dr. Angosta received a $50,000.00 grant from the Discovery Foundation.
+Project title: Enhancing Nursing Students Learning to Address Women’s Health in Underserved Populations” to help solve the nursing shortage crisis, prepare more nurses, and increase the quality of health care for individuals throughout North Texas, across the state, and around the world.

 For additional information, contact Dr. Marie Lindley at Marie_Lindley@baylor.edu